sahanaasaravanan/ccna-networking-portfolio/index.md

 For each topic, I follow a simple loop:

 - Understand the concept
-- Break it in a lab
+- Work it in the lab
-- Verify using commands
+- Break the configuration and troubleshoot
-- Write down the reasoning behind the fix
+- Document my reasoning behind the fix

 This helps me retain concepts and build a practical troubleshooting mindset.